sbt/sbt-bundle/README.md

 It is possible to produce additional configuration bundles that contain an optional bundle.conf the value of which override the main bundle, as well as arbitrary shell scripts.

-These additional configuration files must be placed in <src>/main/bundle-configuration/<configurationFolderName>.
+These additional configuration files must be placed in <src>/bundle-configuration/<configurationFolderName>.

-You can have many configurations, and can specify the one you wish to package by setting:
+The bundle-configuration folder may contain many configurations, the desired configuration can be specified with the setting:

 ```
 configurationName := <configurationFolderName>